-Defend your home against cockroaches, ants, spiders, rodents and other common pests.
+Defend your home against common household invaders, including pests like cockroaches, ants, spiders, wasps & rodents.

 Insect stings can be painful and dangerous to the safety of your home.
 Don’t put you or your family at risk by trying to remove nests yourself.
-Instead, let our highly-trained team safely remove them from your property for you.
-We treat current nests as well as provide preventative treatments to keep wasps, bees, hornets and more away from your home for good.
+Instead, let our highly-trained Maryland & NOVA exterminators safely remove them from your property for you.

-For the homeowner, however, a paper wasp nest will pose as a danger.
+For the homeowner, however, a paper wasp nest can be dangerous.
 Paper wasps will sting and will protect the nest if they are disturbed.
 All of the wasps will die except for the new queens: who will over-winter where ever they can, often in a garage.

-There is only one true hornet in Maryland.
-The large, yellow and chestnut colored European hornet.
+There is only one true hornet common in Maryland; the European hornet.

 Hornet nests are distinguishable by the large paper covered nests.
-Usually there are several hundred hornets in the nests.
-They tend to be docile but will sting if disturbed.
+Usually there are several hundred hornets in the nests, and these hornets tend to be docile but will sting if disturbed.
 If you find these around the house usually you have the common bald faced hornet.
-These hornets are attracted to garbage areas (they eat flies) and to animal feces (again the flies are the attraction).
 The nest is never re-used and only the new queens survive to the next season.

 Rarely do they sting, but they will sting (females only) if handled.